 We have a strict policy of confidentiality.
 Anything said between staff members, between staff and parents, or between staff and management is kept completely confidential.

 In addition, we respect the children by not speaking to any other families about a child that is not theirs.
 If two children are involved in an incident together, we will explain what happened to the parents without naming the other child.

 We are committed to providing a caring and supportive environment for our children and families.
 You are strongly encouraged to discuss any questions or concerns about your child’s program or our procedures with staff.
 If a conflict arises, our goal is to resolve differences of opinion and find solutions that everyone can accept.

 If a problem continues, we can arrange a meeting between families, staff and management to define the issues, state differing points of view, and identify possible solutions.

-If you wish to appeal a decision, you can have a further meeting with the Directors, Robb Weaver and Sarah Little.
+If you wish to appeal a decision, you can have a further meeting with the Directors, Robb Weaver and/or Sarah Goundouvas.
 The Directors’ decision will be final.